 I just finished a five-week afterschool program doing Hamlet for Kids the melodramatic version.
 So, I thought I would list a few pointers to make this particular class more fun and melodramatic for you and your kids.

 First of all, the funniest part of the entire play is the last scene, everybody dies onstage, every kid LOVES to die on stage melodramatically!
 Focus on having fun and getting this scene dialed in.
-It allows your play to end on a successful note as well as it is the funniest part of the … Continue reading
+It allows your play to … Continue reading

 Well today is the day of the week that most people practice religion of one type or another.
 For some people it’s the church, others football, and to others, reading is religion.
 Stepping into a slightly tighter niche than that, Shakespeare.
 And some of these people who love the Bard, get together on Sunday for a friendly game of #ShakesTag.